solace-fi/solace-core/docs/TreasuryContract.md

-# Router smart contract
+# Treasury smart contract
-This smart contract will route the calls from the front-end app to the functional contracts, allowing for efficient upgrades.
+This smart contract will manage the protocol's treasury held in SOLACE tokens and market-buy SOLACE with the premiums flowing in.

 ## state variables